CloudVLab/qwiklabs-content-bundle-spec/course-template-bundle-spec.md

 # Pseudo-deprecated legacy field that we would like to remove
 max_hot_labs: 30

-# Resources that will not be surfaced to students, but may be referenced by an instructor
-instructor_resources: ...

 # Resources that may be referenced below in steps
 resources: ...